MartijnKok/Portfolio/README.md

 ## Data preproccessing

 ### Data Exploration
+Before i could start with coding i needed to understand the dataset i was going to work with.
+The dataset of the wheel project consists of sensordata of two IMU sensors on a wheelchair, one on the frame and one on the right wheel.
+This Sensordata was from a specific player that played a specific match.
+The action of this player were tagged in a seperate file with the hand of video data.
+Before i could explore the data, the actions needed to be alligned with the sensordata.
+This was done by the whole project group.

+To understand this alligned data i have written a visualization code that will visualize all IMU sensorsdata for the tagged wheelchair basketball action like Fast Defencen. see [Detecting Patterns](Data_Visualization/Timestamp_fast_defence.pdf).
+This visualization code helped me to understand the correlations between specific action like Fast Defence and the output of the IMU sensors.
+With this information i made a hypothesis that the variables wheelRotationalSpeedX and framRotationSpeedY would work the best to detect Fast defences.

+After visualizing the dataset, the features that i found most sutable where used for the training of a K-Nearest Neighbor model to detect sprinting behavior.
+When fitting the data to the model i ran into a problem.
+The model didn't have great results because the dataset wasn't balanced.
+The balance of the dataset was visualized to see how bad it was see: [Balancing](Data_Visualization/Data_Balance.pdf).
+The dataset was more inbalanced then i thought, with this information i balanced the dataset.
+After balancing the dataset the results of the model improved.

 ### Data Cleansing
+When the group received the dataset, the dataset needed to be cleaned.
+The dataset had two big problem, the first problem was that the dataset consisted of many NaN values.
+The second problem was that the dataset had a lot of unneccesary data, for example the match of a specific player had a duration of 45 minutes but the dataset of this player had data for 60 minutes.

+To solve these two problems i wrote a simple program that would replace all the NaN in the dataset with the value 0 and would delete all the data where the player wasn't actively playing.
+The program that realized this is [Clean Data](Data_Preparation/Clean_Data.ipynb).

 ### Data Preparation

+#### Balancing Dataset

+#### Transforming Dataset
+To Transform the dataset a lowpass filter was fitted to the model.
+This lowpass filter filtered out the high frequencies in the dataset.
+This was helpfull because now the dataset is more smooth and most of the big outliers are removed, this improved the results of our predictive models.
+After the lowpass filter a differential equation was fitted to the dataset.
+This was done to identify if a player is accelerating.
+This was done through a differential equation of the wheelRotatationSpeedX.
+This resulted in the acceleration of the wheel.

+The code that i wrote for the differential equation and lowpassfilter can be seen in: [Random Forrest Classifier](Predictive_Models/RandomForrestCLassifier.ipynb).

 ### Data explanation
+The dataset consisted of 2 IMU sensors with both 3 Axis (XYZ), this resulted into a total of 6 features in the dataset.
+The dataset was expanded with a few proccesed features like frameRotation, a timeLine and frameAngle.
+In total the dataset consisted of 16 features that could be used for detection specific actions.

 ### Data visualization

+When i got the K-Nearest Neighbor model working there were many false positives.
+This was because in the dataset of the the wheels project there weren't any good ground truths.
+This was a problem when i wanted to check the precision of a model, because i didn't know if a false negative was really a false negative.
+To check if a false negative wasn't a positive, all false negatives of a model where visualized with the following code: [Check False Positives](Check_False_Negatives.pdf).
+This showed that many of the false negatives of the model were actually true positives.
+This showed that the dataset of the wheels project needed to be improved, through data collection and preparation.

 ## Communication